ethangclark/r2v/README.md

     const users = await fetch(...)

     // Setters like `setUsers` are created automatically for non-function fields.
-    // State must be modified via synchronous actions; since `await` was called above, the
+    // State must be modified via synchronous methods; since `await` was called above, the
-    // action is no longer running, so another action (`setUsers`) must be called state.setUsers(users)
+    // method is no longer running, so another method (`setUsers`) must be called state.setUsers(users)
   },

-  // this is an `action`
+  // this is an `method`
   setUserName(userId: string | number | whatever, newName: string) {
     const user = state.users.find(u => u.id === userId)
     if (user) {